yiweiluo/GWStance/2_data_processing/README.md

 	--quotes_dir ./new_extracted_quotes			# directory containing extracted Opinions
 ```

+If you do not scrape the article fulltext (and hence do not have the extracted quotes), we also provide a cached tsv (`output/keyword_filtered_comp_clauses.tsv.zip`) for replication purposes.

 ## Preparing Opinion spans for stance classification

 Since our climate stance classifier was trained on Opinion spans transformed with white space removal, initial "that" removal, and acronym substitution, we use `3_prep_quotes_for_classif.py` to apply the same transformations to the extracted Opinion spans.
 The script also divides the transformed Opinion spans into batches for classification.